SentyFunBall/valour-vapp/programming basics.md

 1. the loop will start at one
 1. print the value of 'i'
 1. add to i, 1
-1. go back to the first line until i is 5
+1. go back to the first line until I is 5

-### what if i want to change how much to i is added?
+### what if I want to change how much to 'i' is added?

 simply, you can add the word step before the word then. e.g: for i = 1 until 6 step then print(i)